robelest/robelest/journal/2025-12-25-replicate-local-first.md

 ---
-title: "Building Replicate: An Engineering Journey Through Local-First Sync"
+title: "Building Replicate"
 slug: replicate-local-first
-description: The story of building an offline-first sync engine for Convex—from RxDB experiments to Yjs CRDTs, the Loro exploration, and the cursor problem that nearly broke everything.
+description: The full, unvarnished story of building an offline-first sync engine for Convex—from RxDB experiments to Yjs CRDTs, the Loro exploration, and the cursor problem that nearly broke everything.
 tags:
   - replicate
   - offline-first